akrzemi1/__sandbox__/papers/constexpr_bool_conv.md

 Acknowledgements
 ---------------

-Jason Merrill originally reported this issue in CWG reflector. tomasz Kamiński reviewed the paper and suggested improvements.
+Jason Merrill originally reported this issue in CWG reflector.
+Tomasz Kamiński reviewed the paper and suggested improvements.